jacob-swanson/personal-site/_posts/2020-06-21-windows-fresh-install.md

 Install your [NVIDIA](https://www.nvidia.com/Download/index.aspx) or [AMD](https://www.amd.com/en/support) drivers.
 If the option is available, do a clean install to remove the drivers that Windows will have automatically installed.

-Beyond graphics drivers, I try to stick with whatever Windows Update decides to install unless there is a specific problem I’m trying to solve.
+Beyond graphics drivers, I try to stick with whatever Windows Update decides to install unless there is a specific problem I'm trying to solve.
-That way I stay with an active update channel, and it’s another thing I don’t have to manage or remember.
+That way I stay with an active update channel, and it's another thing I don't have to manage or remember.

 For Intel devices, you can use [Intel Drive & Support Assistant](https://www.intel.com/content/www/us/en/support/intel-driver-support-assistant.html) to install or update any Intel drivers.

-There is a chance that you’ll need to look up your specific motherboard to download vendor-specific drivers.
+There is a chance that you'll need to look up your specific motherboard to download vendor-specific drivers.

 ## Do some diagnostic benchmarks

-[UserBenchmark](https://www.userbenchmark.com/) doesn’t have a great reputation for being trustworthy, but I’ve yet to encounter a similar alternative for what I want.
+[UserBenchmark](https://www.userbenchmark.com/) doesn't have a great reputation for being trustworthy, but I've yet to encounter a similar alternative for what I want.

-If you want to make sure all of your main components (CPU, RAM, graphics, disk) are all functioning within expectations, then it’s great.
+If you want to make sure all of your main components (CPU, RAM, graphics, disk) are all functioning within expectations, then it's great.
-Just don’t try to compare with non-similar components.
+Just don't try to compare with non-similar components.

-Download and run the benchmark tool, if any of your results fall significantly below the 50th percentile, you’ll need to diagnose that component.
+Download and run the benchmark tool, if any of your results fall significantly below the 50th percentile, you'll need to diagnose that component.

 You could need to install a vendor-specific driver over the generic one or change your hardware setup.
-For example, some generic SATA drivers can perform significantly worse than your motherboard’s SATA drivers, or your new SSD could be connected to a SATA 2 port instead of a SATA 3 port on your motherboard.
+For example, some generic SATA drivers can perform significantly worse than your motherboard's SATA drivers, or your new SSD could be connected to a SATA 2 port instead of a SATA 3 port on your motherboard.

 Alternatively, you can use [3DMark](https://www.3dmark.com/) for a much better benchmark of your CPU and GPU.
-This doesn’t contain specific benchmarks for RAM or disk, which is one reason I prefer UserBenchmark.
+This doesn't contain specific benchmarks for RAM or disk, which is one reason I prefer UserBenchmark.

 ## Install software

-This is very much up to you, but here’s a quick list of what I usually install upfront in no particular order.
+This is very much up to you, but here's a quick list of what I usually install upfront in no particular order.
 This will include the things listed above.

 * [Macrium Reflect Free](https://www.macrium.com/reflectfree)